dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * [r/Hackintosh Subreddit](https://www.reddit.com/r/hackintosh/)
 * [r/Hackintosh Discord](https://discord.gg/2QYd7ZT)

-# Post install
+# Post-install

 So what in the world needs to be done once everything is installed?
-Well here's some things:
+Well here are some things:

 * [USB mapping](https://usb-map.gitbook.io/project/)
 * Correcting audio, reread the DeviceProperties on how
 * [Enabling FileVault and other security features](/post-install/security.md)
 * Moving OpenCore from the USB to your main drive
    * Mount USB's EFI
-   * Copy EFI folder to desktop
+   * Copy EFI folder to the desktop
    * Unmount USB and mount boot drive's EFI
-   * Paste EFI onto root of the drive
+   * Paste EFI onto the root of the drive